My Interest in Web Design

 Trying to Sell Email Addresses

-Before I figured out how to connect the registered domains and the real world wide web, a spark of selling custom email addresses to businesses had filled my aspirations.
+Before I figured out how to connect the registered domains and the real world wide web, a spark of selling custom business email addresses to businesses had filled my aspirations.

 With the good friend mentioned above, we sought to upgrade small businesses who advertised themselves with email addresses that were @gmail.com or @hotmail.com…

 Even for us youngsters, it seem oddly unprofessional to not have a branded email address to match one’s business.

 It never really caught on, but it did lead to a realization, connection, and revelation…

 In the quest to sell small businesses custom branded email addresses, we had to find a platform to facilitate the email domains and addresses.
 This led to a search for the best bang for your buck.
 At the time I recall it being a toss up between blue host, and hostgator.
 Hostgator won by price, and having various unlimited options.